rjsaltos1989/DASVDD/README.md

 The project includes:
 - Implementation of the DASVDD method based on the Hojjati and Armanfard (2023) paper
 - Modified autoencoder architecture with hypersphere constraint
-- Visualization tools for both latent space and data space
 - Evaluation metrics for anomaly detection performance

 ## Algorithm Description